Nostalgia for an Undefined Something

 Echoing the rhetoric of some of the politicians, these fans of Brexit define their identity by reference to the past.
 Their Union Jack-themed costumes, their bodies wrapped in either the Union Jack or the English flag or dressed in what looks like a comic book medieval knight attire, it all suggests that they identify with a past that is, for the most part, imaginary and of legend.

 I wanted to show that their wish is to turn back the clock — a fear of the future could be read in many of their faces.
 Some may have also been idealizing memories of their own long-gone youth.
-I relied on the graininess of black and white film to go with this overall sense of nostalgia and to give an old-fashioned look to the images.
-I also wanted to utilize the instant abstraction provided by black and white to avoid the picturesque aspects of the location, in particular, when it was all heightened by the costumes and symbols of nostalgia on display.
+I relied on the graininess of black-and-white film to go with this overall sense of nostalgia and to give an old-fashioned look to the images.
+I also wanted to utilize the instant abstraction provided by black-and-white to avoid the picturesque aspects of the location, in particular, when it was all heightened by the costumes and symbols of nostalgia on display.

 I believe that the shape of the photographic “canvas” matters.
 My usual choice is what I deem a single-eye, viewfinder-driven edit on the world, as provided by a 3:2 or 4:3 aspect ratio.
 There are times, as in the photographs here, when I feel wide is more suitable.
 It is more akin to a two-eye take.
 It gives “more room” for bringing candid photography onto a stage that is wider than the one normally furnished by other formats.